-As your website gains popularity, you might have people that wish to buy certain things from you.
-Perhaps they might want an eBook or some kind of exclusive content.
-Maybe you’ve thought about creating a t-shirt or hoodies with the name of your brand or blog on them.
-With such a big following, you’d be able to create a collection for people to buy.
-A blog can lead to so many other opportunities for money-making, and there are all kinds of products that bloggers have released in the past.
+As your website gains popularity, people might wish to buy certain things from you.
+Perhaps they might want an eBook or some exclusive content.
+Maybe you’ve thought about creating a t-shirt or hoodie with the name of your brand or blog on them.
+With such a big following, you could create a collection for people to buy.
+A blog can lead to many other money-making opportunities, and there are all kinds of products that bloggers have released in the past.

 Your Site Might Need To Be Upgraded Quite Significantly

 Right now, you probably have a good-looking site.
-It will still need to be improved on, though, as there will always be areas of improvement.
-If you’re looking to create a monumental website that people will recognize, then you’re going to need it to be absolutely gorgeous by all accounts.
-You also need to make sure it runs smoothly and that it’s easy to navigate through.
+It will still need to be improved, though, as there will always be areas of improvement.
+If you’re looking to create a monumental website that people will recognize, you will need it to be gorgeous by all accounts.
+You also need to ensure it runs smoothly and is easy to navigate through.
 You can obviously speak to all kinds of web designers around that will have dealt with all kinds of websites over the years.
 They’ll be able to point you in the right direction.

 Patience, Perseverance, And Practice